·

 Klover offers cash advances with no interest or late fees.
 It takes only seconds to set up an account, and once you link your bank, you can apply for a cash advance without a credit check.

-Klover doesn’t charge any fees.
+Klover doesn’t charge a traditional subscription fee.
 Instead, they leverage your data, sending you targeted ads that earn Klover commissions when you click the links and make a purchase.
-But don’t worry, they use military-grade 256-bit encryption to ensure your privacy.
+They use military-grade 256-bit encryption to ensure your privacy.

 Notable Features

-• You can earn points for things like taking surveys or watching ads and use the points to get larger cash advances
+• Earn points for things like taking surveys or watching ads, and use those points to access larger cash advances

-• Use the Klover budgeting tools to create goals, track spending, and monitor your credit score
+• Use Klover’s budgeting tools to create goals, track spending, and monitor your credit score

 • Enter the daily sweepstakes to earn $100 daily